In this article:

 Read math stories to them!

-How about you?
 Do you have your own favorite at-home materials to use for play, or favorite math story books?
-Let me know!
+Let me know in the comments form below!